1979–80 Syracuse Orangemen basketball team

 The 1979–80 Syracuse Orangemen men's basketball team represented Syracuse University in NCAA Division I men's competition in the 1979–80 academic year.
 This was their first season as a member of the Big East Conference.
+They finished with an overall record of 26–4 (5–1 Big East) In the 1980 NCAA Tournament Syracuse opened with a 97–83 win over Villanova.
+But they lost in the Sweet Sixteen vs Iowa 88–77.